Marina O’Connell details her design process for creating a farm in the most sustainable way for the land and people involved.

 Flow of Energy from outside the system

 Make the best use of the energy coming onto the site, such as sunshine, water, wind.
-Put the "things" that like the sun in the sunnier spots, and put the things that dont like or need the sun in the shady spots, likewise the wind can be ameliorated with windbreaks, but if you are sitting a wind turbine it will need the wind.
+Put the “things” that like the sun in the sunnier spots, and put the things that don’t like or need the sun in the shady spots.
+Likewise the wind can be ameliorated with windbreaks, but if you are siting a wind turbine it will need the wind.
 This can be sited on the drawings that you have made.

 There are always things that you cannot do and these must be added into the pot.

 This is the stage where you gather all of the information above and chew the end of your pencil for some hours!
 This is when you decide where all of the “things” in your list above go onto the site: the car park; the storage; the pack house; the water harvesting; the pasture; the tunnels the veg plots.
 Site them so that they are in the right place for the people on site and the right place for the energy coming from outside of the site.
 Then go back over it again and again to imagine the wind and the sun, the rain and the people and the animals and the flow of produce on to and off the site – will it work?

 It is really important at this stage to work from Patterns to Detail.
 I often find people are afraid to fill the whole space if it is a large site.
 Starting with the periphery and the paths that flow around the farm, then generalise where will the animals be, where will the large scale horticulture be where will the intensive horticulture be where will the people sit for their tea break where do people come in and out.
 At this point with lots of rough workings you can ask yourself does the design fulfil the functions listed above?
 There are many other tools and methods to use at this stage but this is just a taster of the process.